 One of the most significant artists of the twentieth century, the radical ideas and work of Donald Judd continue to provoke and influence the fields of art, architecture, and design.

 In 1968, Judd purchased his first building, 101 Spring Street, a five-story cast-iron building in New York.
 At Spring Street, Judd first began the permanent installation of his work as well as works of his contemporaries, a process he would continue throughout his life in both New York and Texas.
 Judd began to purchase properties in Marfa in 1973 where he would continue permanently installing his work and the work of others until his death in 1994.
 These spaces, including studios, living quarters, and ranches, reflect the diversity of his life’s work.
-Judd established the ideas of Judd Foundation in 1977, founded to preserve his art, spaces, libraries, and archives as a standard for the defense of his work.
+Judd established the ideas of Judd Foundation in 1977, founded to preserve his art, spaces, libraries, and archives as a standard for the installation of his work.
 He founded The Chinati Foundation/La Fundación Chinati in 1986 specifically for the permanent installation of large-scale works by himself and his contemporaries.

 For almost four decades, Judd exhibited throughout the United States, Europe, and Asia with his work in museum collections worldwide.
 Major exhibitions of his work include the Whitney Museum of American Art, New York (1968, 1988); the National Gallery of Canada, Ottawa (1975); Stedelijk Van Abbemuseum, Eindhoven (1970); and Tate Modern, London (2004).
 A major retrospective of Judd’s work is forthcoming at The Museum of Modern Art, New York.